 In contrast, the often poor user experience of scrolling on desktop makes users stop scrolling far more quickly.
 And without mobile’s momentum scrolling, users are far less likely to ever reach the footer of a desktop site.

-A further heatmap observation has to do with the layout of the page.
+A further heatmap observation has to do with the layout of the webpage.
 Horizontal layouts tend to prevent people from scrolling and clicking, whereas vertical layouts do the opposite.
-Due to the narrow shape of the iPhone screen and some other mobile devices then, a vertical layout works best – and therefore encourages further scrolling down the page!

-1. Mirror your header.
+1. Mirror your header

 If you find that users are just as engaged with your footer as your header, then why not adapt your mobile footer design to give them the same navigation functions at both the top and the bottom of the page?

-2. Provide additional information.
+2. Provide additional information

 Footers can be easily used to convey additional useful information that you can’t display on the header, including the contact form, subscriptions, blog, careers page and more.

-3. Further reading material.
+3. Further reading material

 Many sites will use the footer to promote additional content from their website, blogs, forum discussions or even external links related to the subject matter.
 These all help to ‘soft sell’ and nurture the visitor further.

-4. RSS Feed, social share icons, media and search function.
+4. RSS Feed, social share icons, media and search function

 Many sites place these functions at the bottom of the site, particularly if the page is long and content heavy.

-5. Don’t waste this space on SEO and advertisement spam.
+5. Don’t waste this space on SEO and advertisement spam

 If you lack what to place in your footer then consider something artistic or illustrative that will help to improve the overall digital customer experience of your site, and build your brand.
 Many sites like to include illustrations of the ground (buildings, earth, grass, trees etc.) and using the proximity to the ground and a clear differentiation in color, to clearly mark off the footer from the main body of the site.